 America’s new ocean energy resource

 The U.S. has a vast offshore wind energy resource.
-Our shores possess a power potential of more than 4,000 gigawatts (GW), over four times the generating capacity of the current U.S. electrical system.
+Our shores possess a power potential of more than 2,000 gigawatts (GW), nearly double the nation's current electricity use.
 This potential presents an enormous opportunity to deliver large amounts of clean and reliable electricity to the country’s largest population centers, where it’s needed most.

 State policies in Maryland, Massachusetts, New Jersey, New York, Rhode Island, and others are vital drivers for the offshore wind industry.
 These policies will help achieve scale and develop an American supply chain.
 With stable policy in place, the Department of Energy found that the U.S. could install a total of 22,000 megawatts (MW) of offshore wind projects by 2030 and 86,000 MW by 2050, creating thousands of well-paying jobs in coastal communities.

 Besides creating jobs, harnessing America’s offshore wind resources will revitalize ports and coastal communities, improve national security, and deliver vast amounts of reliable energy to America’s biggest population centers.
 Land-based wind supports over 120,000 American jobs already, and scaling up offshore wind development holds similar promise for U.S. job growth.
 Offshore wind is also drawing new investments to the United States, including the New Bedford Marine Commerce Terminal in Massachusetts and a $35 million MHI Vestas turbine gearbox testing facility at Clemson University.